thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 ## Arbitrary Batched Verifiable Tokens

 Implementors SHOULD be aware of the inherent linear cost of this token type.
-Applications SHOULD place limits on the number of tokens per request.
+An Issuer MAY ignore TokenRequest if the number of tokens per request past a limit.

 # IANA considerations